-Workforce well-being, satisfaction and motivation are communicated through staff meetings, EPMS performance appraisals, informal conversations and e-mails.
 Staff are encouraged to provide verbal and written feedback on job satisfaction, training needs, service delivery and the state of the agency.
+Workforce well-being, satisfaction and motivation are communicated through staff meetings, performance appraisals and needs assessment surveys.

 Senior Managers promptly handle staff grievances in an effort to maintain balance and harmony with regards to the best interest of the employee and the agency.
 Employee separation data is evaluated by Human Resources and communicated to Senior Managers.
 Senior Managers use this data to be proactive and ensure that separation reasons pertaining to job dissatisfaction are resolved in order to prevent future occurrences.